Quebec’s Fins, Feathers & Fall Colours

 -

-Total Cost is $9695CAD (+tax) per person.
-Due to permit limitations, we allow a maximum of 9 Guests with 2 photography guides.
+Total Cost is $3,595CAD (+tax) per person.
+We limit the trip to 8 guests with with 2 photography guides.

-This expedition brings you to one of the most remote places on the planet, which leads to inherent costs.
-See What’s Included below.Given the nature of our seasonal business and the relatively small window of operation, cancellations within 90 days of departure are non refundable unless the dates in question are able to be filled.
+For full details on inclusions, see What’s included.Given the nature of our seasonal business and the relatively small window of operation, cancellations within 90 days of departure are non refundable unless the dates in question are able to be filled.
 We will make every attempt to try and fill your spot in order to issue a full refund (minus a 10% transaction fee), but if unable we reserve the right to keep payment.
 Travel insurance is required.

 -